Beyond Signal and Noise: Unraveling Scale Invariance in Neuroscience and Financial Networks with Topological Data Analysis: Scale Invariance in Loops of Functional Brain Networks: Unveiling Behavioral and Sex-Based Correlations

 Given that the distribution of significant loops is strongly correlated for several values of z-scores, including the full set of one-loops (See Fig. 2 (a)), this pattern suggests a scale-invariant, or fractal-like, distribution of significant homologies within the population.

-To investigate this further, we calculated the fractal dimension using both i) the box count method \cite{liebovitch1989fast} across the distribution of one-cycles across the population (Fig. 2(b)) and ii) the Hurst exponent \cite{mielniczuk2007estimation} (Fig 2(c)).
+To investigate this hypothesis further, we calculated the fractal dimension using both i) the box count method \cite{liebovitch1989fast} across the distribution of one-cycles across the population (Fig. 2(b)) and ii) the Hurst exponent \cite{mielniczuk2007estimation} (Fig 2(c)).
 To compute the Hurst exponent, we initially created a pseudo time series for each individual, quantifying the number of significant loops as a function of various z-score thresholds.
 Subsequently, we averaged these individual time series across the population to derive a composite time series.
 The Hurst exponent was calculated using this aggregated data, as illustrated in Fig. 2(c).
-Notably, similar patterns were observed at the individual level, suggesting a consistent fractal behaviour across the population in the dynamics of significant loops.
+Notably, similar patterns were observed at the individual level, suggesting a consistent fractal behaviour across the population in the distribution of significant loops, which is robust regarding the threshold used.
 Our findings give strong evidence of the scale-invariant nature of the distribution of one-cycles at the population level.

-With these two fractal exponents, we have strong evidence of the distribution of the one-homologies at the population level of the Human Connectome Project fractal.
+With these two fractal exponents, we have strong evidence of the distribution of the one-homologies at the population level of the Human Connectome Project is fractal.
 This gives a potential explanation as to why it did not matter which statistical test we used, and they all gave similar results.

 The only value that does not have a very strong correlation with the rest of the data is the significant cycles with respect to the LGumbel distribution with the Bonferroni correction.
 In our data, the Bonferonni correction for the LGumbel test lowers the significance level by such an amount, that only a small number of cycles survive.